Rotty-University/FarmWithFriends/README.md

 **Project Idea(s):** _Fill this in with three unique ideas!
 (Due by March 2)_
 ### Idea 1: Farming Simulator

+TA Review: Approved pending change, likely yes, but right now it's just a replica of a game that already exists.
+There is also not a significant algorithmic component to the implementation.

 ### Idea 2: Interactive Calendar

+TA Review: Rejected - this feature already exists in google calendar, and the algorithmic complexities behind this project are not complex enough for the class.

+**Note:** You must submit updated ideas for your term project.
+Also please remove the word document and put the information in this README file.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_